scale-it/algo-builder/examples/dao/README.md

     yarn run algob run scripts/run/add_proposal.js

 To deposit votes.
-User can only vote with the deposited tokens (to avoid double voting by sending tokens to someone else).:
+Deposit is used to enable voting for all proposals.
+User can only vote with deposited tokens.
+Deposited tokens can be used for all proposals simultaneously.:

     yarn run algob run scripts/run/deposit_vote_token.js